hormones/submission_telebot/README.md

     Approver: approve submission
     User: submission with BOT
 1. How to add admin?
-    Before server start, configure in `config.yml` in `super_admin` property, multiple administrators are separated by commas `,`
+    Before server start, configure in `config.yml` by property `super_admins`, multiple admins are separated by commas `,`
 1. How to add approver?
     Invite approver to join approval channel, all users who subscribe to the approval channel can approve submission